vernonclarke/CurveFit/README.md

  te^{-t/\tau} - p\tau e^{-1} = 0
 $$

-This equation can be solved for t using a numerical root-finding algorithm (e.g. using an iterative method with an initialised variables as the starting value for the iteration):
+This equation can be solved for t using a numerical root-finding algorithm (e.g. using an iterative method with initialised variables as the starting values for the iteration):

 Solving for $p_1$ and $p_2$ gives $t_1$ and $t_2$